-Name Class Date : : :
+Name Class Date : • :

-Generating Questions
+Generating questions

-In this module, "Hope, Despair and Memory" is a starter or "seed text" that helps generate potential topics and issues that drive the research process.
-Issues and topics that are surfaced in the text will be used to pose inquiry questions.
-These inquiry questions help illuminate different potential areas of investigation within a research topic.
+In this module, Guns, Germs, and Steel is a starter or "seed text" that helps to generate potential issues that drive the research process.
+Issues that are surfaced in the text will be used to pose inquiry questions.
+These inquiry questions help illuminate different potential areas of investigation within a research issue.
 When generating inquiry questions, it is often a good idea to brainstorm as many as possible before selecting and refining the richest ones.
 Here are several guiding questions to help you get started:

-- How is the topic defined?
+How is the issue defined?

-- What are its major aspects?
+What are its major aspects?

-- Where did it originate?
+Where did it originate?

-- What are its causes and implications?
+What are its causes and implications?

-- What is its history?
+What is its history?

-- What other topics/issues is it connected to or associated with?
+What other issues is it connected to or associated with?

-- What are its important places, things, people, and experts?
+What are its important places, things, people, and experts?

-Selecting and Refining Questions
+Selecting and refining questions